aws/aws-cdk-rfcs/text/0497-glue-l2-construct.md

 pySparkEtlJobProps{
     /**
      * Script Code Location (required)
-     * Script to run when the Glue Job executes.
+     * Script to run when the Glue job executes.
 Can be uploaded
      * from the local directory structure using fromAsset
      * or referenced via S3 location using fromBucket
      * */